Termination Revisited: Dispelling Myths - Clarifying Issues

 - Therapists who practice intermittent-long-term therapy view termination differently.
 In this modality, therapy may continue on-and-off throughout the life span of individuals and families.
 Rather than a final termination, this modality involves a series of 'end of a phase' of therapy.

-- Regardless of how or why therapy is terminated, it is essential to document, document and document: who initiated the termination, why, treatment summary, and, if appropriate, referrals or follow-ups, etc.
+- Regardless of how or why therapy is terminated, it is important to document it: document who initiated the termination, why, the termination process (or lack of), treatment summary, and, when applied, referrals and follow-ups.

 - In difficult and complex cases, consultation with an expert can be very helpful in determining ways to practice within the standard of care.